mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

   ![Mockup of a prompt that could be used when extension requires consent for processing personal and technical data.](/assets/img/documentation/develop/consent-mixed.jpg)
 ### Required data collection
-The extension requires personal or technical data collection to provide its functionality and cannot be used without.
+The extension requires personal or technical data collection to provide its main functionality and cannot be used without.
 The consent decline option uninstalls the extension using [`management.uninstallSelf()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/uninstallSelf).

 {% endcapture %}
 {% include modules/one-column.liquid,